 - Signs of toxicity can occur within 30 to 60 minutes and include weakness, drunken gait, collapse, and seizures.

 - Your vet may induce vomiting or perform gastric lavage.
-The affected dog will likely need to be treated intravenously with dextrose (sugar) and monitored closely for 1-2 days.
+The affected dog will likely need to be treated intravenously with dextrose (sugar) and monitored closely for 1 to 2 days.
 Many dogs improve with supportive care if treated early enough, though liver damage can be permanent.

 07 of 10

 Alchohol and Yeast Dough

 - Alcoholic beverages contain ethanol, a seriously toxic chemical compound that causes central nervous system and respiratory depression.